AbUndMax/Java_ArgsParser/README.md

 - Too many arguments provided (`TooManyArgsProvidedArgsException`)
 - Invalid argument types (`InvalidArgTypeArgsException`)
 - trying to set the same flag twice (`FlagAlreadyProvidedArgsException`)
+- calling help at the wrong position (`HelpAtWrongPositionArgsException `)

 A `CalledForHelpNotification` can also be thrown if the user requests the help message.
 Exit with status code 0 for help requests and 1 for errors is recommended.